Bilevel methods for image reconstruction: Conclusion

 The prevalence of smoothing is unsurprising considering that this review focuses on gradient-based bilevel methods.
-A rare exception is \citep{mccann:2020:supervisedlearningsparsitypromoting}, which used the (not corner-rounded) one-norm to define \sparsefcn to learn convolutional filters using the translation to a single level approach described in \sref{sec: translation to a single level}.
+Rare exceptions include \citep{mccann:2020:supervisedlearningsparsitypromoting,ghosh:2021:bilevellearningl1regularizers}, which used the (not corner-rounded) one-norm to define \sparsefcn to learn convolutional filters using the translation to a single level approach described in \sref{sec: translation to a single level}.
 The impact of smoothing and how accurately one should approximate a non-differentiable point remains an open question.

-From an image quality perspective, ideally one would design independently the lower-level cost function and upper-level training loss.
+From an image quality perspective, ideally one would independently design the lower-level cost function and upper-level training loss.
 The lower-level cost would depend on the imaging physics and would incorporate regularizers that expected to provide excellent image quality when tuned appropriately, and the upper-level loss would use terms that are meaningful for the imaging tasks of interest.
 As we have seen, in practice one often makes compromises to facilitate optimization and reduce computation time.